Last Updated on January 18, 2023

 What to Highlight in a Software Engineer's Resume

-Regardless of your career tenure software engineering, there are a few vital things that employers and recruiters need to know about you as to ensure that you are the right fit for their team.
+Regardless of your career tenure in software engineering, there are a few vital things that employers and recruiters need to know about you as to ensure that you are the right fit for their team.

 Software engineers are essential members of development teams for new pieces of software.
-They perform integration function between the scripts and codes written by the programmers and the product or interface that the end user gets to see.
+They perform integration functions between the scripts and codes written by the programmers and the product or interface that the end user gets to see.
 Software engineers are crucial to create product flow and often write code themselves to make the product functional for use.

 The first aspect to highlight is the range of projects you have worked on.
 Mention the types of software you have created, tested and evaluated.
 These may include software for business applications, network control systems, middleware, operating systems, and even computer games or smartphone applications.

-Software engineers may use various programming languages sometimes up to three different ones in a specific project.
+Software engineers may use various programming languages, sometimes up to three different ones in a specific project.
 Clearly, state and even bold the programming languages you are familiar with as they serve as suitability indicators to the recruiter or hiring manager.
 (View them as SEO keywords for your resume)

 Next, Software Engineers can work with systems where they would design and implements data assurance and security protocols.
-Another type of software engineering function is focused on networking which involves the complex design of intranet and collaboration between company servers.
+Another type of software engineering function is focused on networking, which involves the complex design of the intranet and collaboration between company servers.
 As a Software Engineer, you may also be responsible for customizing applications for clients or updating current software systems.
-Testing, writing training manuals and suggesting scope for system improvement also forms part of a Software Engineer’s role.
+Testing, writing training manuals, and suggesting scope for system improvement also forms part of a Software Engineer’s role.
 Be as specific as you can without, of course, writing an entire product concept proposal.